langtech-bsc/ParaCLEAN/README.md

 ## License

-This project is released under the Apache 2.0 license.
+This project is released under the [Apache 2.0 License](https://github.com/langtech-bsc/ParaCLEAN/tree/main?tab=Apache-2.0-1-ov-file#).

 ## Citation

-To be added.
+Citation information will be added here once the associated publication is available.

 ## Acknowledgements